Stapleton International Airport: Post-deregulation (1978–1985)

 After deregulation, Denver's four major airlines developed hubs at Stapleton.
-United occupied Concourse B, Continental and Western occupied Concourse C and Frontier occupied Concourse D. Western flew nonstop between Denver and London in 1981 and 1982, but then shifted resources to Salt Lake City and Los Angeles; Denver had ceased to be a Western hub by the time Delta acquired that airline in 1987.
+United occupied Concourse B, Continental and Western occupied Concourse C and Frontier occupied Concourse D. Western flew nonstop between Denver and London in 1981 and 1982, but then shifted resources to Salt Lake City and Los Angeles.
+Denver had ceased to be a Western hub by the time Delta acquired that airline in 1987.
 In 1983 Arrow Air introduced transatlantic services to London and Manchester, and Condor flew a weekly charter to Frankfurt, Germany.
 Southwest Airlines and People Express tried low-cost service to Denver in the mid-1980s, but Southwest withdrew and People Express was acquired by Continental.

 In September 1982 the first revenue flight of the Boeing 767 arrived at Stapleton, a United flight from O'Hare International Airport in Chicago.

-During the energy boom of the early 1980s, several skyscrapers were built in downtown Denver, including Republic Plaza (Denver's tallest at 714′).
-Due to Stapleton's location 3 mi east of downtown, the Federal Aviation Administration imposed a building height restriction of 700'-715' (depending on the building's position).
+During the energy boom of the early 1980s, several skyscrapers were built in downtown Denver, including Republic Plaza (Denver's tallest at 714 feet).
+Due to Stapleton's location 3 mi east of downtown, the Federal Aviation Administration imposed a building height restriction of 700–715 feet (depending on the building's position).
 This allowed an unimpeded glide slope for runways (8L/26R) and (8R/26L).
 The height restriction was lifted in 1995, well after the city's skyscrapers had been erected.